Image 1 of 4

 (Ficus carica)

 If you live in an area with freezing winters, Chicago Hardy fig is the way to go.
 While branches are hardy to 10F, roots are even hardier down to -20F!
-So even in cold winters with severe dieback, Chicago Hardy will send up new stems.
-The main fig crop of Chicago Hardy is produced on new wood, so even with complete die back, well-established plants will still fruit the same year.
+Even in cold winters with severe dieback, Chicago Hardy will send up new stems where the main fig crop is produced each season.
 Fruit is very tender and sweet, ripening to a dark purple in the fall.
 Figs are fast growing, easy to maintain, and produce a strong root system.
 We have never experienced any pests or diseases on these plants.

 Flavor profile: Sweet, berry, jammy